mgsnova/feature/README.md

 ## Tasks

-Feature offers rake tasks to help work with feature toggles.
+Feature provides rake tasks to help manage feature toggles.

 ### RedisRepository rake tasks

-If you are using redis, you can use the following rake tasks.
-The task will utilize whatever Redis key you defined in your application initializer.
+If you are using Redis, you can use the following rake tasks.
+The tasks will utilize the Redis key you defined in your application initializer.

         # List all of your existing toggles
         rake feature:redis:list